MProx/Sphero_mini/README.md

     $ sudo apt-get install python-pip libglib2.0-dev
     $ pip install bluepy --user
+## Known issues and work-arounds:
+* Sometimes, the bluetooth module fails to connect.
+If this happens, try again.
+If it keeps failing, double-check your MAC address.
+* If it keeps failing after that, try re-booting your computer.
+I find that, expecially after terminating a script with a keyboard interrupt (ctrl+C), the bluetooth module may struggle to reconnect afterwards
+* The notifications (messages returned from the sphero to the client) are a little experimental right now.
+Messages may not come through, or may not come through immediately.
+Do not rely on these.

 ## Usage:
 The class methods are well commented, so for usage of each, see sphero_mini.py.